ShankyTiwari/api-rate-limiter-using-nodejs-and-redis/README.md

 ## Explanation and Blog Post
-I have written a complete article on this application in three parts, for more details and Code explanation.
+I have written a complete and well explained article on this application in three parts, for more details and Code explanation.
+[Click here](http://www.codershood.info/2018/06/16/creating-api-rate-limiter-in-nodejs-using-express-and-redis/) to Read the article.

-Coming Soon.